private-attribution/i-d/draft-thomson-ppm-prss.md

 Indexed usage is best suited to applications where individual records might be processed concurrently.
-Using indices based on identifiers from an application, such as record indices, can ensure that the same PRF input is only used once and frees the randomness context from needing its own counter.
+Using indices based on identifiers from an application, such as record indices, can ensure that the same PRF input is only used once and frees the randomness context from maintaining its own counter.

 Binary sampling ({{binary}}) or oversampling ({{oversampling}}) are best suited for use with indexed modes.
 Rejection sampling ({{rejection}}) is likely to be